 Guessing is Faith in Stupidity! | I Should Know

-The cost STUNNED me by the COST of rework when I got my first real report.
+The COST of rework STUNNED me when I received my first real report.
 In addition, the cost of other non-conformance plaguing our company also shocked me.
 This ACCURATE report of cost became a reality, because we implemented a SYSTEM for.measuring non-conformance.

 Therefore, MY guesswork was completely wrong.
 In fact, most of the dollars lost were NOT due to rework, but to the OTHER non-conformance.
 For example: wrong shipments, wasted plates, downtime due to waiting on materials that someone had forgotten to order, etc. In fact, did you know there are Nine Types of Waste in a small business?
 Each of those can be fixed with a system.